Ryan Jeffers homers again, Twins rout Cardinals 8-1

 SIMMONS HONORED

-Former St. Louis C Ted Simmons, who is going into the Hall of Fame on Sept.
+Former St. Louis catcher Ted Simmons, who is going into the Hall of Fame on Sept.
 8, was honored prior the contest by having his No. 23 retired.
 He is the 15th person connected with the organization to have a number retired.
 A statue of Simmons was unveiled outside the stadium earlier in the day.
 “All of (my) dreams have come true,” Simmons said.

 TRAINER’S ROOM